Reading a Balance Sheet

 It includes the following items:

-- Accounts Payables: Accounts Payable is the total amount which the company owes to its suppliers for supplying the raw material or goods to the company.
-Most of the industries work on trade credit wherein they provide some leeway to the buyer to make the payment, thereby giving him time to arrange the funds.
-It helps in boosting the sales of the business as they can make sales to those customers as well who don’t have the money to pay upfront but will pay the money in the near future.
+- Accounts Payables: Accounts Payable is the total amount the company owes to its suppliers to supply the raw material or goods to the company.
+Most industries work on trade credit wherein they provide leeway to the buyer to make the payment, thereby giving him time to arrange the funds.
+It helps boost the sales of the business as they can make sales to those customers who don't have the money to pay upfront but will pay the money shortly.

 - Unearned Revenue: Unearned revenue is just the opposite of Accrued income.
-In this case, we have received payment from our customers, but we are yet to deliver the goods.
-So it becomes a short term liability until the delivery of goods.
+In this case, we have received payment from our customers, but we have yet to deliver the goods.
+So it becomes a short-term liability until the delivery of goods.

-- Current portion of long term debt: CPLTD includes all the debt payments which are accruing within a year.
+- Current portion of long-term debt: CPLTD includes all the debt payments accruing within a year.

 Long Term Liabilities

-- Long term debt: Long Term Debt includes the amount which we have raised for longer duration and thus forms a critical part of our capital structure as well.
+- Long term debt: Long Term Debt includes the amount we have raised for a longer duration and thus forms a critical part of our capital structure.

 How to Read Balance Sheet Equity?

 It includes the entire amount which the owner supplies to the business.
-It includes 2 main items:
+In addition, it includes two main items:

 - Paid-up Capital: Paid-up Capital includes the core capital of the business.
 In large businesses, it can be further segregated into common stock and preferred stock.
 In preferred stock, we tend to get preference over common stock in terms of dividend payment, but they do not have any voting rights, whereas common equity forms the base of the capital structure for the company.

-The items mentioned above are not exhaustive, and there can be more items that can come under these 3 heads.
+The items mentioned above are not exhaustive, and more items can come under these three heads.
 The main purpose is to highlight the key items which can come under them.

 How to Analyze the Balance Sheet?

-Apart from that, there are 2 main formats to a balance sheet which we can use to demonstrate this financial statement, and they are mentioned below:
+Apart from that, there are two main formats to a balance sheet that we can use to demonstrate this financial statement, and they are mentioned below:

 #1 – Vertical Analysis Balance Sheet

 In this type of vertical analysis, we look at all the items in the balance sheet as a percentage of total assets.
-It gives a better graphical representation of how our overall asset base looks like.
+It gives a better graphical representation of our overall asset base.

 #2 – Horizontal Analysis Balance Sheet

-In this horizontal analysis, we look at all the items in the balance sheet in absolute numbers but over a period of time, and hence it is also known as trend analysis.
+In this horizontal analysis, we look at all the items in the balance sheet in absolute numbers but over some time, and hence it is also known as trend analysis.
 The idea is to see how the company has progressed over a longer period.

 Recommended Articles

-This article has been a guide on how to Read a Balance Sheet.
-Here we learn how to understand and analyze a Balance Sheet step by step with the help of example and explanations.
+This article is a guide on how to Read a Balance Sheet.
+Here we learn how to understand and analyze a Balance Sheet step by step with the help of examples and explanations.
 You may learn more about accounting from the following articles –